hoverbike1/TOTK-Mods-collection/README.md

 	</br>Reverse if you get over the defined framerate lock.
 	</br>Cinematics will be sped up when you go over 30FPS
 	</br>We recommend the 30fps version as the 60fps version is buggy, 15 and 20 FPS being experimental and potentially useless.
+	</br>Why use the 30fps one : Because in vanilla, the game seems to lock to 25 or 20 fps when you hit 29fps (This remains to be proven).
 - Dynamic FPS : Sets the game clock to your framerate and fix slow motion when under the framerate lock, works well when coupled with any of the FPS mods above.
 	</br>We recommend using it alongside the 30FPS mod and to uncheck the "Limit Speed Percent" in General settings and set "VSync Mode" to OFF in Graphics settings (yuzu).
 	</br>This way, going over the framerate lock defined by the FPS mod will not 'speed up' your game.